 Aerial Survey & LiDAR

-We have expanded to a fleet of 14 aerial survey aircraft operating throughout Oceania and South East Asia, equipped with a range of digital aerial cameras and airborne LiDAR systems.
+We have expanded our fleet to 12 aerial survey aircraft operating throughout Oceania and South East Asia, equipped with a range of digital aerial cameras and airborne LiDAR systems.
 Our airborne operations team can respond rapidly to your project, where ever the location.

 Aerial Imagery & Aerial Photogrammetry